cisco/mindmeld/source/userguide/entity_resolver.rst

 **sort factor**      If the sort factor is provided in the entity mapping file, it is also returned.
 ==================== ===

-The Entity Resolver returns a ranked list of the top ten canonical forms for each recognized entity.
+Unless specified, a resolver returns a ranked list of the top (at most) twenty canonical forms for each recognized entity.
+One can set the number of top results to return by passing in the argument `top_n` to the `.predict()` method.
 Taking the top-ranked value usually works, but in some cases it's preferable to look at other options in the ranked list.
-Here are two examples:
+Here are two example use-cases:

 1. When building a browsing functionality in your app, you might want to offer the user a choice of the top three resolved values.
 2. Suppose the user has provided some constraints in a previous query.
 The entity resolver has no access to this previous context at resolution time, so the top-ranked result may not satisfy previously defined constraints.
 Here, you may want to look deeper into the ranked list.